maizzle/maizzle.com/content/docs/environments.md

 maizzle build shopify
 ```

-Or, if you're using NPM scripts and didn't set up a script for this environment:
+Or, if you're using NPM scripts and didn't set up a script for this Environment:

 ```sh
 npm run build -- shopify